6 Easy Fish Tank Care and Maintenance Tips for Beginners

 What you should never do is attempt to cycle your tank with fish already in it.
 This is very unhealthy for the fish, and until the water parameters are safe they can easily become ill and die.
 It’s the equivalent of a person trying to live in an atmosphere of noxious gas, and not very kind to your fish.

-2. Know Your Water Parameters
+2. Test and Monitor Water Parameters

 So how do you know when the water is safe for your fish?
 It’s smart to purchase an inexpensive water testing kit and monitor the levels of ammonia, nitrates, nitrites and the pH of your water.
+I recommend the .
+This is the testing kit I've used over the years.
+It's easy to manage and the results are very clear.
+If you test the water weekly, one kit should last you quite a while.
+API Master Test Kit

 Ammonia, nitrates and nitrites are natural chemical compounds that result from the lifecycles in your tank.
 They are fine in low levels, but left unchecked they can build up to unhealthy amounts.
 Follow the instructions on the test kit and take the necessary steps to keep the water parameters correct.